jfisher-usgs/ObsNetwork/README.md

 =========================================

-This [R](http://www.r-project.org/ "R") package evaluates and optimizes observation networks using a kriging-based genetic algorithm methodology.
+This [R](http://www.r-project.org/ "R") package evaluates and optimizes long-term monitoring networks using a kriging-based genetic algorithm methodology.

 The set of standards used for coding **ObsNetwork** is documented in [Google's R Style Guide](http://google-styleguide.googlecode.com/svn/trunk/google-r-style.html "Google's R Style Guide").